Cyberpunk (album): Cyberculture reception

 Gareth Branwyn, who was among the initial tech-experts Idol consulted, defended Idol's interest in cyberpunk.
 "Billy is genuinely interested in and excited by cyberculture, and like all the rest of us, wants to factor that interest into his work, which happens to be pop music.
 Whether presenting cyberculture in that forum is ultimately a good thing or not is beside the point of Billy's right to bring it to that forum.
 After all, access to information should be free and total, right?
 Or at least that's how the mythology goes."
 An update to Branwyn's Beyond Cyberpunk! hyper-card stack included a new introduction, which referred to the Cyberpunk controversy, frankly stating "The release of Billy Idol's album Cyberpunk was met with a hailstorm of controversy on the Net, as young cyber-Turks whined about how he had ripped them off and destroyed their secret club."
+In his book Borg Like Me: & Other Tales of Art, Eros, and Embedded Systems, Branwyn noticed how "cardboard cutout image" of Billy Idol and his motives forever changed his view of people in celebrities position and "how we and the media so harshly judge them and interpret their motives (seemingly always to default to the most nefarious ones) without knowing or caring about the truth".

 Mark Frauenfelder also defended Idol, pointing out the elitist hypocrisy of the WELL community, and highlighted the perceived pointlessness of the conflict.
 "There are all these 16- and 17-year-old cyberpunks who are afraid that everybody's going to learn their secret handshake or something."
 Andy Hawks, original maintainer of the alt.cyberpunk Frequently Asked Questions list, and founder of the Future Culture mailing list, criticised what he perceived to be a double standard among Idol's critics in questioning his motivation behind creating the album and his choice of associating on internet forums.

 Penn Jillette, then a columnist for PC/Computing, accepted that Idol was not well versed in computers, but considered it a non-issue.
 "I'm tempted to call him a computer 'poser' but that's not the point. [...]
 He's not a poser.
 He's a fan of computers, and he doesn't claim to be more. [...]
 He's not a fan of computers because he can write code, he's a fan because he knows that whatever is really happening nowadays is happening around computers."